Jarred Kelenic Player Props: Mariners vs. Pirates

 Jarred Kelenic At The Plate

-- Kelenic has 50 hits to go with a slugging percentage of .522, both of which lead Seattle hitters this season.

-- Among the qualified batters in baseball, his batting average ranks 47th, his on-base percentage ranks 90th, and he is 17th in the league in slugging.
+- Among the qualifying hitters, he ranks 49th in batting average, while his on-base percentage ranks 90th and he is 17th in slugging.

-- Kelenic has picked up a hit in 36 of 49 games this season, with multiple hits 11 times.
+- Kelenic has picked up a hit in 37 of 50 games this year, with multiple hits 11 times.

-- He has homered in 20.4% of his games this year, and 5.1% of his chances at the plate.

-- Kelenic has driven home a run in 20 games this year (40.8%), including more than one RBI in 8.2% of his games and producing three or more of his team's runs on one occasion..
+- He has hit a long ball in 10 games this season (20.0%), leaving the park in 5% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.